Muhimbi/PDF-Converter-Services-Online/clients/v1/csharp/README.md

 - [RestSharp](https://www.nuget.org/packages/RestSharp) - 105.1.0 or later
 - [Json.NET](https://www.nuget.org/packages/Newtonsoft.Json/) - 7.0.0 or later

-These dependencies are included with our libraries, but if you integrate our software in an existing product / solution that utilise the same dependencies, then make sure the version numbers are correct.
+These dependencies are shipped alongside our libraries.
+However, if you integrate our software in an existing product / solution that utilise the same dependencies, then make sure the version numbers are correct.

 Exact deployment and configuration steps for the various platforms vary slightly.
-The ones for Linux, tested with Ubuntu and Windows are provided below.
+The ones for Linux, tested with Ubuntu, and Windows are provided below.

 <br/>